bbc/peaks.js/README.md

 # Using Peaks.js in your own project

-Peaks is provided as a ready to consume file located in `build/js/peaks.min.js`:
+Peaks can be included in any web page by following these steps:

 1. include it your web page
-1. include a media element and its waveform data file
+1. include a media element and its [waveform data file](https://github.com/bbcrd/audiowaveform)
 1. initialise Peaks

 ```html